 If you have been paying back Social Security disability benefits, and have paid more than you received, then you have a negative net benefit from Social Security.
 That means you pay no income tax on the benefits you received.
 If you're filing a joint return, and both you and your spouse received the 1099, then you combine the net amounts showing in the two Box 5's.
 If the result is a negative, again, you will not be taxed on any of your Social Security benefits.

 If your net benefit is negative in Box 5, you can take an itemized deduction, but only to offset a net positive benefit from a previous year.
 For instance, if you received $2,000 in Social Security benefits in 2017, then you would only be able to deduct $2,000 of a negative net benefit in 2018 (or following years).
 It is a good idea to consult with a qualified tax professional to assist you in taking the proper deductions for your net positive benefits.

 Taking the Deduction

-You take the repayment deduction on Line 23 of Schedule A, which lists itemized deductions that can be subtracted from your adjusted gross income.
-This rather obscure deduction is not broken out on the form; it simply comes under "Certain Miscellaneous Deductions."
+You take the Social Security repayment deduction on Line 23 of Schedule A, which lists itemized deductions that can be subtracted from your adjusted gross income.
+This rather obscure deduction is not broken down on the form; it simply comes under "Certain Miscellaneous Deductions."
 You must list the type and amount of each miscellaneous deduction using an attached sheet if necessary.
 Miscellaneous deductions, when combined, must be greater than 2 percent of your adjusted gross income to be deductible.